paulktham/tp/docs/UserGuide.md

 Please enter the ABSOLUTE path to the file:
 --------------------------------------------------------------------------------
 ```
-**NOTE:** If the test files are in the same folder as the `.jar` file, you can just enter the name of the test file.
+**NOTE:** If the test files are in the same folder as the `.jar` file, users can just enter the name of the test file.
 E.g, `test.json`.

 If the file is uploaded successfully, the following will be displayed.
 ```shell